 - An expanded Children’s Room which also includes a dedicated story time / project room, plentiful stroller parking, and a controlled outdoor area

 - A dedicated Young Adult’s area for teens and tweens to study and hang out

 - A second floor with various seating options (e.g. tables and chairs, laptop bar, soft seating), quiet individual study areas, and group collaboration rooms

 - Dedicated spaces such as a maker space, technology room, digital media lab, Belmont History wing, and outdoor areas for classes and events

 - A community room with after-hours access that can be used for meetings, concerts, and events

 - A sustainable, energy-efficient approach including an all-electrical building, rooftop solar, daylighting, and a highly insulated building envelope

-Scroll down to see further renderings, plans, and images of the Schematic Design of the Belmont Public Library.
-Information regarding the work of the Library Building Committee, and its members and meetings, can be found here on the Belmont Public Library website.
+Scroll down to see further renderings, plans, and images of the Schematic Design of the Belmont Public Library completed in November 2019.
+Current information regarding the work of the Library Building Committee, and its members and meetings, can be found here on the Belmont Public Library website.
+Updated design images, including the slides from the April 25, 2023 Community Presentation, can be found here on the Belmont Public Library website.

 Schematic Design rendered building section showing sustainable building and site design features